TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 Before feature branches are merged, they shall rebased on top of their target branch.
 Do not rebase a branch if others are still working on a derived branch.

+Keep the commits to be merged clean: adhere to the commit message format defined below and instead of adding and deleting files within a pull request, drop or fix the concerning commit that added the file.

-Interactive rebase (git rebase -i) may be used to rewrite commit messages that do not follow these contribution guidelines
+Interactive rebase (`git rebase -i`) can be used to rewrite commit messages that do not follow these contribution guidelines.

 ## <a name="commit"></a>Commit Messages